Georeactor/georeactor-blog/posts/osm-1.md

 <img src="/blog-images/osm-2.png"/>

 <br/>
 Then in the iD editor, I see a third rendering.
 This one is in line with the English name having (mshko) in parentheses at the end.
+Something strange must be happening if I see the same text appearing three ways.
 <br/><br/>

 <img src="/blog-images/osm-3.png"/>